Crisis counselors are in demand. The shortage of mental health professionals is expected to continue over the next few years.

 Crisis counselors help people cope with stressful situations and their emotional responses to them.

-Crisis counselors work in hospitals, mental health centers, humanitarian aide organizations or volunteer on telephone hotlines.
+Crisis counselors work in hospitals, mental health centers, and humanitarian aide organizations, or they work on telephone hotlines as staff or volunteers.

 Provide support right after a traumatic situation and coordinate referrals to other social service agencies.